 Has several aims: to create a rabies free environment, to create an environment where stray animals can be free of suffering, to assist rural people with veterinary help and to provide a mobile veterinary unit for use in remote areas.
 They are on the lookout for volunteers and veterinary partners.

 More Information about Volunteering in Asia

 From Thailand to Japan to India the volunteering opportunities in Asia are amazing.
-Working in sun bear sanctuary, or a domestic animal charity, trap neuter and return project for stray animals.
-The Primate Trust in India rescues and rehabilitates primates and there are various progammes set up to work with rescued and orphaned elephants.
+Working in a sun bear sanctuary, a domestic animal charity, a trap neuter and return project for stray animals.
+The Primate Trust in India rescues and rehabilitates primates and there are various programmes set up to work with rescued and orphaned elephants.
 China has some massive animal welfare problems, and among the rescue centres set up by charities and welfare organisations are bear sanctuaries and dog and cat welfare centres.
 Working for an Asian charity will broaden your knowledge of some of the worldwide animal welfare crises as well as giving you some amazing practical experiences which will increase your chances of finding a job working with animals.